-Figure 1: TOE Limits
+Figure1: TOE Limits

-2.1.
-TOE Overview
+2.1 TOE Overview

-The TOE described in this security target is the BAC with CA and AA, conformant to Configuration 3.
-The product is composed of the functions: BAC, EAC, AA, CAM, PACE, ... all are presented in the chapter TOE architecture.
+The TOE described in this security target is the BAC TOE of the product, conformant to Configuration 3.
+The TOE is composed of the functions: BAC, EAC, AA, CAM, PACE which are all presented in the chapter TOE architecture.
 Only some parts are in the scope of the evaluation of the present configuration.